jishi/node-sonos-http-api/README.md

 presets folder
 --------------

-You can create a preset files in the presets folder with pre made presets, called presets.json.
+You can create a preset files in the presets folder with pre made presets.
 It will be loaded upon start, any changes made to files in this folder (addition, removal, modification) will trigger a reload of your presets.
+The name of the file (xxxxxx.json) will become the name of the preset.
+It will be parsed as JSON5, to be more forgiving of typos.
+See http://json5.org/ for more info.

 Example content: